 Kevin earned his J.D. at Loyola Law School and graduated cum laude with a Bachelor of Arts degree in Business Administration from Loyola Marymount University.

-Ken Karklin has served as our Senior Vice President of Operations since December 2018 and is accountable for product line management, engineering, fulfillment, program management, quality, information technology and related support functions.
+Ken Karklin has served as our Sr. Vice President and Chief Operating Officer since June 2020 and is accountable for product line management, engineering, fulfillment, program management, quality, information technology and related support functions.
 Prior to AeroVironment’s sale of the Efficient Energy System (EES) segment in June 2018, Ken served as the company’s Vice President and General Manager of EES from May 2015, and as Vice President of Transition Services, subsequent to the divestiture.
 From April 2009 until May 2015, Ken served in a range of leadership roles at AeroVironment, including Director of Corporate Quality.

 Prior to joining the company, Ken served as Vice President of Product Engineering at venture-funded start-up Touchdown Technologies which was successfully acquired in 2009 by Verigy (now part of Advantest Corp.).
 Ken previously held engineering leadership roles at established technology leaders, including Verigy, Agilent Technologies, Hewlett-Packard Company and Intel Corporation.
 Ken earned a B.S. in Mechanical Engineering from Rensselaer Polytechnic Institute in 1995, is a graduate of Agilent/Hewlett-Packard’s year-long Accelerated Leadership Development Program (ADP/LEAD) and continues to pursue Executive Management coursework with Massachusetts Institute of Technology Sloan School of Management.